atlanticwave-sdx/sdx-docs/source/specs/datamodel_1_0_0.rst

 the Autonomic Network Architecture (ANA) since it is not a service or function but a data structure.
-The SDX Controller components involved in the topology data exchange should consider two ANA disciplines: self-configuration and self-protection.
-In the context of the topology data exchange, self-configuration applies when the components involved (OXPO and SDX-LC) need to discover their configurations dynamically.
+The SDX Controller components involved in the topology data exchange should consider two ANA disciplines:
+*self-configuration* and *self-protection*.
+In the context of the topology data exchange, *self-configuration* applies when the components involved (OXPO and SDX-LC) need to discover their configurations dynamically.
 The connections between OXPO and SDX-LC should not be statically defined, for instance, via IP addresses.
-For self-protection, the SDX-LC should be protecting itself from bursts of topology updates coming from the OXPO due to link flaps and other updates at the OXP level.
+For *self-protection*, the SDX-LC should be protecting itself from bursts of topology updates coming from the OXPO due to link flaps and other updates at the OXP level.
 Neither should the SDX-LC burst updates to the SDX Controller.
-However, the implementation and enforcement of the ANA disciplines are outside of the scope of this document.
+However, the implementation and enforcement of the ANA disciplines are **outside** of the scope of this document.

 Creating the topology